lzamparo/styles2015/README.md

     |
     |- data/          # contains the training set for the foci classifier.
     |
-    |- src/           # source code for the foci classifier, B-score normalization.
+    |- src/           # source code for the foci classifier.
     |
     |- models/        # .mat model file of the classifier used to score screens.